 Once you and your team understand this, learn the universal patenting language (UP), and guiding principles (GP) of The Schwartz Method (TSM), AND insist that your patent counsel does the same-yes-that they certify in TSM so that you and they can speak the same language about the invention, the disclosure, the drafting and the final approval for filing, then you will be first to file, get it right the first time, be de-risked for fatals, and you will also not have disclosed your trade secret invention before its time.

-Another major benefit of WAITING to give an invention disclosure until it conforms and complies with the IDPAW framework, is that when you review the FINAL CLAIMS you intend to submit, not only will you understand their scope but you will also be in a position to handle patent office objections (there will be objections) in such a way that the PROSECUTION doesn't go into an aby$$ of unexpected expenditures.
+Another major benefit of WAITING to give an invention disclosure as a Utility Compliant Disclosure (UCD) that conforms and complies with the IDPAW framework, is that when you review the FINAL CLAIMS you intend to submit, not only will you understand their scope but you will also be in a position to handle patent office objections (there will be objections) in such a way that the PROSECUTION doesn't go into an aby$$ of unexpected expenditures.
 These unplanned spends can triple your total patent outlay, while diluting your patent value with exposed weaknesses.
 Each time you have an objection, if you have overreached or you have unaligned scope that requires amendments, not only might you loose your priority filing date, all of these "flaws" will publish in a public documents as the file wrapper (FW), accompanying any allowed and issued patent you get...FOR ALL TO SEE AND ATTACK.

 When asked for an ID, demand that the process utilize TSM's IDPAW as the basis for any finally submitted ID that you provide counsel.
 You will be in charge, self-managing the counsel dialogue, and giving them what they really do need, when you're ready-not necessarily when they ask for or demand it.